François Goyet

-François Goyet (born 4 November 1994) is a French field hockey player who plays as a midfielder for Belgian Hockey League club Gantoise and the French national team.
+François Goyet (born 4 November 1994) is a French field hockey player who plays as a midfielder for Saint Germain and the French national team.

 Club career

-In club competition, Goyet plays for Gantoise in the Belgian Hockey League.
+In club competition, Goyet plays for Gantoise in the Belgian Hockey League until 2024.
 He joined Gantoise in 2019 after having played for Saint Germain in France.
+He returned to Saint Germain after the 2024 Summer Olympics for the 2024–25 season.

 International career

 Under–21

 François Goyet debuted for the French under-21 team in 2014 at the EuroHockey Junior Championship in Waterloo.

 Senior national team

 Following his junior debut, Goyet made his first appearance for Les Bleus in 2014 during a test series against Ireland in Wattignies.

-In 2018, Goyet was a member of the national team at the FIH World Cup in Bhubaneswar.
+In 2018, He was a member of the national team at the FIH World Cup in Bhubaneswar.

 Goyet won his first major medal with the senior team in 2019 at the FIH Series Finals in Le Touquet, taking home a gold medal.
 He was named in the French squad for season three of the FIH Pro League.